tinacms/tinacms-site/content/blog/custom-field-components.md

 ## Custom Range Slider 🎨

-Say we had an image on the _About Page_ and we wanted to be able to control some [CSS filters](https://css-tricks.com/almanac/properties/f/filter/) on that image.
+Say we had an image on the _About Me_ page and we wanted to be able to control some [CSS filters](https://css-tricks.com/almanac/properties/f/filter/) on that image.
 The pen below shows all the CSS filters we have to play with.

 <br>